revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-79.Can you tell me how will you find methods or attributes of an object in python?
+79. How will you find methods or attributes of an object in python?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python attributes of a class can even be accessed using the following built-in methods and functions:
+- In python, attributes of a class can even be accessed using the following built-in methods and functions:
    - `getattr()` – This function is used to access the attribute of an object.
    - `hasattr()` – This function is used to check if an attribute exists or not.
    - `setattr()` – This function is used to set an attribute.